 Don’t forget to factor in the cost of any hardware needed for your setup.
 That could include a tablet, tablet stand, receipt printer, cash drawer, or barcode scanner.
 Most importantly, though, you should look at the cost for an EMV-capable card reader.

 As far as pricing goes, the best way to find a good deal is to do the math.
-You can check out how Square stacks up against a couple of other pricing schemes or look at our in-depth analysis of Square’s rates.
-You can also check out our comparison chart for pricing information on some of our top-rated mPOS providers.
+Start by taking a look at our in-depth analysis of Square’s rates.

 When is it Time to Get a Full POS?